Snowflake Connect: AI on January 27

 Characteristics of unstructured data

-Lack of Predefined Schema: Unstructured data doesn't fit neatly into rows and columns like a relational database.
+• Lack of predefined schema: Unstructured data doesn't fit neatly into rows and columns like a relational database.
 It lacks a predefined data model, making it difficult to organize, search, and analyze using traditional database methods.

-Varied Formats: Unstructured data encompasses a wide range of formats, including text documents, emails, social media posts, images, audio files and videos.
+• Varied formats: Unstructured data encompasses a wide range of formats, including text documents, emails, social media posts, images, audio files and videos.
 This heterogeneity makes it challenging to process and analyze consistently.

-When unstructured data is unlocked, it holds valuable insights and is increasingly important in areas like business intelligence, customer experience analysis and decision-making
+When unstructured data is unlocked, it holds valuable insights and is increasingly important in areas like business intelligence, customer experience analysis and decision-making.

 Key differences between structured, semi-structured and unstructured data